henriquedanc/camel-k-adapters/DeployJsonSocket.md

 kubectl describe svc json-socket
 ```

-- in the kafka broker, subscribe to the json-data topic
+- In the kafka broker, subscribe to the json-data topic
 ```
 bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic json-data --group test-consumer
 ```

-- now publish some data into the socket, through a node where the pod was scheduled to and the nodeport you got from the service description
+- Now publish some data into the socket, through a node where the pod was scheduled to and the nodeport you got from the service description
 ```
 NODE=lab-2
 NODEPORT=31208